-- 1.1 This guidance provides a standard approach to the provision of valuation advice to prospective lenders where the security offered is either: - (a) an individual residential property that is intended to be occupied, or is occupied, by the prospective borrower; or - (b) an individual residential property purchased as a buy-to-let investment.
+- 1.1 This specification provides a standard approach to the provision of valuation advice to prospective lenders where the security offered is either: - (a) an individual residential property that is intended to be occupied, or is occupied, by the prospective borrower; or - (b) an individual residential property purchased as a buy-to-let investment.

-Where the instruction is to provide one valuation of two or more individual securities, the valuation approach will not be in accordance with this guidance but should comply with VPGA2, Valuation of Interests for Secured Lending.
+Where the instruction is to provide one valuation of two or more individual securities, the valuation approach will not be in accordance with this specification but should comply with VPGA 2, Valuation for secured lending.

-- 1.2 It is recognised that although the report is provided to the lender, there is established case law that the valuer may have a duty of care to the prospective purchaser, who may or may not be provided with either a copy of the report or a summary of its relevant recommendations. - 1.3 The guidance is limited to providing advice on the property being valued and does not comment on the lending policies of the lender.
-Any additional advice relating to the property and individual lender policy requirements on inspection or suitability of construction will need to be agreed with the lender and included in their terms of engagement. - 1.4 The guidance has been arranged under the following headings: - application of the Red Book; - inspection; - basis of value; - factors that may have a material impact on value; - assumptions and special assumptions; - the form and content of the valuation report; - reporting factors that have a material impact on value. - 1.5 The report will include the valuer's opinion of value at the specified date, together with comments on the factors that may materially impact the value established during
+- 1.2 It is recognised that although the report is provided to the lender, there is established case law that the valuer may have a duty of care to the prospective purchaser, who may or may not be provided with either a copy of the report or a summary of its relevant recommendations. - 1.3 The specification is limited to providing advice on the property being valued and does not comment on the lending policies of the lender.
+Any additional advice relating to the property and individual lender policy requirements on inspection or suitability of construction will need to be agreed with the lender and included in their terms of engagement. - 1.4 The specification has been arranged under the following headings: - application of the Red Book; - inspection; - basis of value; - factors that may have a material impact on value; - assumptions and special assumptions; - the form and content of the valuation report; - reporting factors that have a material impact on value. - 1.5 The report will include the valuer's opinion of value at the specified date, together with comments on the factors that may materially impact the value established during the inspection and any matter identified that is not in accordance with the standard assumptions.